GioBonvi/GoogleContactsEventsNotifier/README.md

 some lines you need to modify along with many lines of instructions.
 Edit the values as explained by the instructions.

-Once you're done editing the variables click File->Save in the menu and enter a name for the script (it doesn't really matter, just name it so that you'll recognize if you find it in the future).
+Once you're done editing the variables click `File->Save` in the menu and enter a name for the script (it doesn't really matter, just name it so that you'll recognize it if you find it in the future).

 The customization variables can be categorized in three groups.